Noncooperative Coordination for Decentralized Air Traffic Management: Introduction

 We propose a research topic that investigates the following central question:

 We address this question through a unified perspective on noncooperative coordination via incentive design.
-First, we review three interconnected research directions: scalable equilibrium engineering, decentralized mechanism design with convergence guarantee, and structured noncooperative dynamics with system performance guarantees, including dynamic incentive control for large-scale air traffic systems.
-Beyond these technical contributions, we discuss the underlying design principles that enable noncooperative coordination to emerge in decentralized ATM settings.
+We first summarize the design principles that enable coordination among self-interested stakeholders under shared safety and capacity constraints.
+We then review three interconnected research directions: scalable equilibrium engineering, decentralized mechanism design with convergence guarantees, and structured noncooperative dynamics with system performance guarantees, including dynamic incentive control for large-scale air traffic systems.